Investment Basics - Stocks

 Investors purchase stock through a broker.
 There are two common types of brokers: full-service brokers and discount brokers.

 Full-service brokers offer a wide variety of services and products.
-Many full-service brokers offer websites where clients can manage their accounts online, and also have branch offices so investors can meet locally with a financial advisor.
+Many full-service brokers offer websites where clients can manage their accounts online and have branch offices so investors can meet locally with a financial advisor.
 Full-service brokers also usually offer financial planning services and give advice on selecting certain investments based on an investor’s goals and risk tolerance.
-Because of these services, full-service brokers are usually more expensive then discount brokers.
+Full-service brokers are usually more expensive than discount brokers.

 Discount brokers generally are the least expensive way for investors to purchase stocks.
 Many discount brokers do not operate out of offices, and instead offer services online or by phone.
-Usually, when using a discount broker, investors will not receive financial planning services or investment selection advice.
+Usually, discount brokers do not provide investors with financial planning services or investment selection advice.
 Investors that use discount brokers typically know what they want to invest in and are looking for the most cost-effective way to purchase those investments.

 Investment Authority

-Relief associations that are authorized to invest under the “expanded list” of investment securities may invest in domestic stock and foreign stock sold on an exchange in any country that is included in the Europe, Australia, and Far East Index (EAFE).
+Relief associations that are authorized to invest under the “expanded list” of investment securities may invest in domestic stock and foreign stock.
 (See Minn.
 Stat. § 356A.06, subd.
-7(f) and (g).)
-Investments in stock from countries that are considered emerging markets and are not included in the EAFE are classified as “other investments.”
-The total of all “other investments” cannot exceed 20 percent of a relief association’s portfolio.
-In addition, the total of all domestic stock, developed-market foreign stock, and shares of stock authorized by the “other investments” section cannot exceed 85 percent of a relief association’s portfolio.
+7) Investments in stock from countries that are considered emerging markets and are not included in the EAFE are classified as “other investments.”
+The total of all “other investments” cannot exceed 35 percent of a relief association’s portfolio.
+In addition, the total of all domestic stock, developed-market foreign stock, shares of stock authorized by the “other investments” section, and “other investments’ cannot exceed 85 percent of a relief association’s portfolio.
+In addition, relief associations can invest up to 15 percent in emerging market equity and international debt combined, if the relief association is authorized to invest under the “expanded list”.

 Additional Resources